What makes a good website? A good website focuses on the basics.

 For example, people with visual impairments might use screen readers to access your site.
 If your site lacks descriptive text for images, forms and buttons, a screen reader will not be able to read the content aloud.

 When you do business in certain markets, you must follow the laws for privacy and security in those markets.
-If you’re handling any credit cards, financial or sensitive data on your website, make sure to invest in security.
+If you’re handling credit cards, financial or sensitive data on your website, make sure to invest in security.
 Depending on your needs, you should talk to a cybersecurity expert.

 Always follow copyright, and only use licensed or public domain images and content.